Salesforce Objects

 Now, you have the following deployment modes:

-- In Development: If you opt for this, then this object will remain in development mode.
+- In Development: If you choose this option, then this object will remain in development mode.
 It will not be present for deployment.

 - Deployed: If you opt for this, then the object will be available for deployment.